IEntin/ClientServer/README.md

 in the default blocking mode the process is hanging on open(fd, ...) until another end of the pipe is open too.\
 The process can be gracefully shutdown in this case if another end of the pipe opened for writing or reading\
 appropriately.
 Special code is necessary to handle this procedure, and it is successful only with controlled shutdown\
-initiated by SIGINT.
-This is a serious restriction, in particular, the server cannot be protected from client\
+initiated by SIGINT or SIGTERM.
+This is a serious restriction, in particular, the server cannot be protected from\
-crashes which puts the server in a non responding state.
+client crashes which put the server in a non responding state.

 To solve this problem the writing ends of the pipes are opened in a non blocking\
 mode: open(fd, O_WRONLY | O_NONBLOCK).
 With this modification the client being down\